-Basic Deprivation: Household Cannot Afford 2 or More of the Following 1.
-2. 3.
-4. Two pairs of strong shoes (Shoes) A warm waterproof overcoat (Coat) Buy new (not second-hand) clothes (Clothes) Eat a meal with meat, chicken, fish (or vegetarian equivalent) every second day (Meat) 5.
+Basic Deprivation: 1.
+Two pairs of strong shoes (Shoes) Household Cannot Afford 2 or More 2.
+A warm waterproof overcoat (Coat) 3.
+Buy new (not second-hand) clothes (Clothes) of the Following 4.
+Eat a meal with meat, chicken, fish (or vegetarian equivalent) every second day (Meat) 5.
 Have a roast joint or its equivalent once a week (Roast) 6.
 Had to go without heating during the last year through lack of money (householder - Cold) 7.
 Keep the home adequately warm (Warm) 8.
 Buy presents for family or friends at least once a year (Presents) 9.
 Replace any worn out furniture (Furniture) 10.
 Have family or friends for a drink or meal once a month (Meal-out) 11.
 Have a morning, afternoon or evening out in the last fortnight for entertainment (householder; Evening-out)